-At the moment Spirit passengers check around 1,000 bags daily at LGA and ORD.
-The airline believes the passenger can do this themselves.
+At the moment, Spirit passengers check around 1,000 bags daily at LGA and ORD.
+The airline believes passengers can do this themselves.

-Spirit anticipates more than double that when air travel returns to normal.
-And they think that 90 percent of baggage will be via self bag drop.
+Spirit anticipates more than double that when air travel returns to normal, And they think that 90% of baggage will be via self bag drop.